Biden brushes aside Trump attempts to overturn the election, confident his victory will stand

 Biden’s campaign has been confident that the recount won’t dramatically shift the state, where Biden won by nearly 21,000 votes.

 “The claims are totally laughable and it’s political theater,” said one Biden adviser, speaking on the condition of anonymity because they were not authorized to speak publicly.
-“We’re focused on the issue that we think the American people care about: health care, covid, the economy.
+“We’re focused on the issues that we think the American people care about: health care, covid, the economy.
 And that’s the split screen: Trump is relegated to a smaller and smaller audience while we’re focused on doing the business of the transition.”

 Earlier this month, three days after he had been declared president-elect, Biden said it didn’t matter whether Trump conceded.